pablogravielseo/vid-trans-dl/README.md

 - Download videos from various platforms (YouTube, Vimeo, etc.) using yt-dlp
 - Extract audio from videos
 - Transcribe audio to text using AssemblyAI (cloud-based, fast and accurate)
+- Automatic language detection (for audio with at least 50 seconds of speech)
 - Support for multiple languages
 - Customizable output location
 - Option to keep the downloaded audio file